-We know that people may be embarrassed to talk about their bowels, but this screening programme ensures that you can access screening in the privacy of your own home.
+We know that it can be embarrassing for people to talk about their bowels.
+The Tees screening programme is here to help patients to access screening in the privacy of their own home.

-If you are between the ages of 60 and 74 you will receive a simple test kit which involves collecting a sample from your bowel motion and, using a specially designed prepaid envelope, returning the kit to the laboratory for analysis.
-The sample will be analysed for tiny traces of blood and will indicate whether further tests are required.
+The kit only requires the collection of a small sample of your stool.
+Using a prepaid envelope, return the sample to the laboratory for analysis.
+The sample will be analysed for tiny traces of blood and this will indicate whether further tests are required.

 The test is designed to indicate the possibility of the presence of bowel cancer and to prevent this at an early stage by removing pre-cancerous growths, called polyps from the bowel.
 If bowel cancer is diagnosed at this early stage then more than 90 in 100 people will be cured by surgical removal of the tumour.